 As Vascular Access Experts, Vascular Wellness nurse clinicians are Vascular Access Board Certified (VA-BC), insured, skill-verified, and salaried W2 employees.
-Vascular Wellness requires bi-annual skill verification, ensuring adherence to proprietary policies, procedures, competencies, and best practices.
+Vascular Wellness requires semi-annual skill verification, ensuring adherence to proprietary policies, procedures, competencies, and best practices.
 Vascular Wellness employs a Director of Research and Development who not only helps us stay up to date on best practices but helps us continue to innovate and improve upon Vascular Access Services.
 In addition to Arterial Lines, some of these nursing advancements include Small Bore Axillary, Jugular, and Femoral Lines, Large Bore Lines, Vas-Caths for Dialysis, and Tunneled Catheters, including PermCaths for dialysis inserted at the bedside for appropriate patients.

 Vascular Access Experts practice holistic medical care, meaning talking to the patient, addressing questions and fears, and performing a comprehensive medical review.
 Prior to delivering any Vascular Access procedure, the Vascular Wellness clinician reviews the patient’s medical record, including history and lab reports, and independently verifies and confirms the doctor’s order.
 If our clinician has questions or disagrees with the prescribing doctor, the clinician will consult with the doctor.
 Our Vascular Access Experts have earned the trust of many doctors, and such doctors will defer to the clinician’s recommendation by ordering a “consult” as compared to a specific line.
 Patient safety and vein preservation are critical – which is why a holistic, comprehensive evaluation and Advanced Lines are significant.
 Other companies claiming to be Vascular Access Experts may not follow this same approach, frustrating medical doctors, and nurses.